zsparal/api-documentation/source/reference/v2/payment-links-api/create-payment-link.rst

        .. note:: The ``webhookUrl`` is optional, but without a webhook you will miss out on important status changes about your payment link.

+   * - ``expiresAt``

+       .. type:: string
+          :required: false

+     - The expire date of the payment link in ISO 8601 format.
+For example: 2021-12-24T12:00:16+01:00.
+       It will be stored as UTC timezone and customers are able to use the payment link until midnight.

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
 If you are using :doc:`organization access tokens </guides/authentication>` or are creating an